 Interpretation: The number of American Samoan vessels landing pelagic species in 2011 using any method was 38.
-There were 24 boats using longline gear and 10 boats using troll gear.
-The number of longline boats decreased by two and number of boats using trolling increased by three boats.
+There were 24, boats using longline gearis 24 and 10 boats using troll gear amount to 10.
+The number of longline boats decreased by two and number of boats using trolling increased by three from 7 boats in 2010.